-When it comes to coercion vs. extortion, we have to undestand that those two crimes are similar in nature but different in purpose.
+When it comes to coercion vs. extortion, we have to understand that those two crimes are similar in nature but different in purpose.
 Extortion’s purpose is to obtain money or property, while coercion’s purpose is to compel a particular action.
 When accused of either coercion or extortion, a good criminal lawyer in New York can advise you of the correct legal strategy to employ, given the circumstances of the case.

-When considering coercion vs. extortion, we have to first look at how coersion is defined.
+When considering coercion vs. extortion, we have to first look at how coercion is defined.
 Coercion in the third degree, as defined under Section 135.60 of the New York Penal Code, is committed when an actor compels or induces another to engage in or abstain from conduct which the latter has a legal right to abstain from or engage in, by instilling a fear that, if the demand is not complied with, the actor or another person will:

 - cause physical injury or property damage

 - engage in other conduct constituting a crime

 - expose a secret or publicize an asserted fact

 - use public position to adversely affect someone, or

 - harm another person’s health, safety, business, career, reputation or personal relations

 Coercion in the third degree is a Class A misdemeanor, which can be punishable by a maximum of one year in jail or three years of probation.
 Coercion becomes a Class E felony when it is in the second degree, committed when coercion is used to compel or induce a person to engage in sexual conduct.
 Coercion in the first degree is a Class D felony, committed when coercion is combined with threat of physical injury or property damage or used to compel the victim to commit or attempt to commit a felony, cause physical injury to a person, or violate his duty as a public servant.